 Did your cells die or simply stop firing?
 Is the culture less active, or are clumps and bare spots giving a false impression?
 Cell health and function go hand-in-hand in understanding drug responses and disease.
 With the MEA Viability Module, you can now track cell viability and coverage from the same microelectrodes used to measure electrical function.

 The MEA Viability Module uses impedance to detect viable cells attached to the electrodes.
+Similar to LDH or Trypan Blue assays, impedance is particularly sensitive to membrane integrity.
 When viable cells attach to the electrode, impedance increases.
-When cells die, are damaged, they break apart, or detach, impedance decreases.
+When membrane integrity is disrupted by cell death, impedance decreases.
 In this way, impedance provides a quantitative measure of viability and creates a map of cell coverage over the microelectrode array (MEA).